jensenkhem/cmput401-deployment-docs/deployment-docs.md

 - PostgreSQL (Database)
 - NGINX (Web hosting)

-Luckily, this application is entirely configurable via a set of expected environment variables, and therefore the configuration for these components is consolidated.
+Luckily, other than NGINX, this application is entirely configurable via a set of predefined environment variables, and therefore the configuration for these components is consolidated.

 Additionally, there are a few required Docker configuration options that will be explained at the end.